FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0001.md

 development efforts, we introduce the `view` tag for HVML.

 HTML 5.2 also introduced the `template` tag.
-A template is a virtual element, which can be use to generate other real elements by substituting some attributes and inserting them to the DOM tree.
+A template is a virtual element, which can be used to generate other real elements by substituting some attributes and inserting them to the DOM tree.

 However, you still need to write a piece of script code to clone the